Sunday, November 10, 2024

 Fifth, hobbies.
 I'm thinking here of frugal hobbies, maybe even hobbies which are productive, although they don't have to be.
 Sewing, knitting, or crocheting, building or repairing little household things, and gardening can all be productive hobbies (and there are many others!).
 But it's also helpful to practice art and recreation, just for our spirit, whether sketching, painting, singing, playing an instrument, playing a sport for fun or any number of other things.

 If you've gotten this far, you might be thinking (if you're a Republican), what is she worried about, or (if you're a Democrat), how is all this going to help??
 My own question would be more: How much is this going to help?
 And I honestly don't know.
 But some of the things I've listed here are how some of our ancestors survived and, just as importantly, helped others to survive during difficult times ("ancestors" sounds like so long ago, but I honestly mean just a few generations ago, like my parents and my grandparents).
-Also, the things I'm sharing can apply no matter who is in our government positions.
+Also, the things I'm sharing can apply no matter who is in our government positions and for the most part, no matter what they are doing.

 Now, when it comes to organizing to help specific groups of people who may be challenged or hurt in the days going forward, I don't know the answers.
 But that's why "community" was my second topic.
 When we find others who want to help or are already helping, sometimes they already have the ideas and the know-how and experience and can help us know how to help.
 Depending on our own circumstances, we are all called to different things, but let's take a moment to be open to what callings we might pursue.